 Any scrum trainer will teach that a scrum team must have a scrum master.
-Without one, you are doing something just shy of true scrum, often called scrum-but.
+Without one, you are doing something shy of a true scrum, often called scrum-but.

-Unfortunately, misunderstanding of the scrum master role often leads existing managers to assume it is their role.
-To better understand why this can be a problem, let’s compare the scrum master to non-scrum roles you may already have in your organization, and why it's important to keep the role separate.
+Unfortunately, misunderstanding the scrum master role often leads existing managers to assume it is their role.
+To better understand why this can be a problem, let’s compare the scrum master job description to non-scrum roles you may already have in your company and examine why keeping the roles separate is important.

 As we advocate in our Agile Product Management overview, the more involved that a product manager is with the development team, the better.
-That involvement should be along the lines of a product owner who champions customer needs, the "why" of the product.
-When the involvement blurs into tasking, the "how" for a team, then there is a problem.
-Even with the best of intentions, this kind of utilization mindset tends to hide problems: defects, hand-offs, and unknowns.
-Interleaving scope and process tends toward locking scope, schedule, and quality.
-That's a recipe for failure.
+A project manager’s involvement is similar to a product owner who champions customer needs and the "why" of the product.
+When their involvement extends to dictating the "how" for a team, problems tend to emerge.

 Scrum master vs. project manager

-The scrum master’s non-technical (or non-agile) counterpart is the project manager.
-Both of these roles focus on the “how” of getting work done and solve workflow problems through process improvement.
+The scrum master’s non-technical counterpart is the project manager.
+Both roles focus on the “how” of getting work done and solving workflow problems through process improvement.
 Are both roles required to manage agile projects successfully?
 The short answer is no.

-Both a traditional project manager and a scrum master are responsible for helping their teams get work done, but their approaches are vastly different.
-The project manager sets and tracks timeframes and milestones, reports on progress, and coordinates team communication.
-However, they do so from a place of control, in a more traditional management role.
+While a traditional project manager and a professional scrum master are responsible for helping their teams get work done, their approaches are vastly different.
+Project managers set project milestones, report on team progress, and facilitate effective communication.
+However, they do so from a place of control.

-The scrum master helps the team enhance and streamline the processes by which they achieve their goals.
-They do so as a team member, or collaborator, ideally not as someone in control.
-The best scrum teams are self-organizing, and therefore don’t react well to top-down management.
+Conversely, scrum masters help teams enhance and streamline the processes by which they achieve their goals.
+They do so as a team member or collaborator—not by exerting total control.
+The best scrum teams are self-organizing and, therefore, don’t react well to micromanagement.

 These are just a few of the possible configurations of scrum team management.
-Some organizations make due with all of these roles, some have one or none.
+Some companies make do with all of these roles, some have one or none at all.

 Get started free with the Jira scrum template